 Once you have completed the application requirements listed above, you will be asked to participate in an interview, in person or through Skype.
 This interview will be a discussion about the expectations of the program and your reasons for choosing the program.

-Non-Marquette students must submit the following additional forms by mail or through the online application system.
+Non-Marquette students can apply to several programs.
+You will need to submit the following additional forms by mail or through the online application system.

 2. Study abroad adviser recommendation

-The purpose of this form is to ensure that you understand what your home university’s study abroad processes are, including application process, course approvals or fees.
-This recommendation tells Marquette that the you have connected at least once with your study abroad office or equivalent.
+The purpose of this form is to ensure that you understand what your home university’s study abroad processes are such as application process, course approvals or fees.
+This recommendation tells Marquette that your have connected at least once with your study abroad office or equivalent.